The incredible stories behind the world’s biggest planes

 Airbus A380: 262 feet

 The plane is so big that airports had to make significant upgrades to accommodate it when it first entered service in 2007.
-But despite its size, the A380 is more fuel efficient than a Toyota Prius.
+But despite its size, Despite its size, the A380 is relatively fuel-efficient per passenger mile when full – comparable to hybrid cars like the Toyota Prius.

 It uses two engine options, the Engine Alliance GP7200 and Rolls-Royce Trent 900, and its state-of-the-art wing and landing gear design makes it quieter than almost any other jet in the sky.